The Shape of Revenge: Revenge of the Creature and The Shape of Water

 The Gill Man in chains.

-That idea of removal from one’s home to a cruel, alien world is central to The Shape of Water.
-The Amphibian Man is (in a doubtless nod to the Gill Man) said to have been hauled back from South America, and is now the test subject of Michael Shannon’s stone-faced Colonel Strickland.
 The visual cues from Revenge of the Creature are unmistakable.
 Both creatures are subjected to electric cattle prod torture, both are kept in chains around their wrists and ankles, and those responsible for their confinement are both poster boys for the post-war all-American man – albeit with differing moral connotations.

 Michael Shannon’s Colonel Strickland tortures the Amphibian Man.

 The cruelty to which the Amphibian Man is subjected is central to the audience’s engagement to him as a character.
-We feel for him because Del Toro mercilessly shows us what Strickland, and by extension humankind, is capable of inflicting.
+We feel for him because Del Toro mercilessly shows us what Strickland, and by extension, humankind, is capable of inflicting.
 The tortured cries of these aquatic characters breach boundaries of Self and Other.
 They cease to be monstrous.
 They cease to be Other.
 Pain, as a horrid tool of subjugation, bonds us with them.
 This kind of narrative framing is traceable to Revenge of the Creature, both in the physical tools of torture, but, importantly, in the visceral reactions of the Gill Man and the Amphibian Man to their oppression.

 Also traceable to Revenge is the concept of emotional connection between heroine and beast.
 Although the idea of a forbidden love is visually represented in Creature from the Black Lagoon (notably in the gorgeous underwater framing of Julie Adams’ Kay, unaware that the Gill Man swims beneath her), it isn’t explored in the dialogue.
 Kay Lawrence, the target of the Creature’s affection, has little sympathy for him.
 Indeed, a scene in which Kay casually tosses a cigarette into the Black Lagoon hardly constitutes someone who cares for the Creature’s wellbeing.